-The proponent considers that a rebidding generator should readily be able to identify an objective and justifiable cause for any rebids it submits to AEMO.
-While the proponent notes that this would require generators to keep information to substantiate that their rebidding practices have complied with the good faith provisions, it contends that this should not require a significant change to existing practices and should therefore not be overly burdensome on the generator.
+The South Australian Government considers that a rebidding generator should readily be able to identify an objective and justifiable cause for any rebids it submits to AEMO.
+While the South Australian Government notes that this would require generators to keep information to substantiate that their rebidding practices have complied with the good faith provisions, it contends that this should not require a significant change to existing practices and should therefore not be overly burdensome on the generator.

-Further, the proponent considers that the amendments should in no way prevent participants from rebidding where there is a genuine need to do so and that the proposed changes would still provide participants with the flexibility necessary to adjust their positions to accommodate changes in the market.
+Further, the South Australian Government considers that the amendments should in no way prevent participants from rebidding where there is a genuine need to do so and that the proposed changes would still provide participants with the flexibility necessary to adjust their positions to accommodate changes in the market.

-In support of this change, the proponent considers that the term "material conditions and circumstances" should be changed to "material circumstances" as it is potentially unclear as to whether material conditions may refer to the conditions subjectively viewed by the trader.
+In support of this change, the South Australian Government considers that the term "material conditions and circumstances" should be changed to "material circumstances" as it is potentially unclear as to whether material conditions may refer to the conditions subjectively viewed by the trader.

-The proponent has also raised concern that there is a significant degree of ambiguity around the definition of the term "material" which is used to limit when a rebid occurs.
+The South Australian Government has also raised concern that there is a significant degree of ambiguity around the definition of the term "material" which is used to limit when a rebid occurs.
 A wide interpretation of what constitutes a material condition and circumstance implies a large number of circumstances under which a participant may rebid.

-The proponent considers there should be an objectively observable and quantifiable reason used as the basis for rebids and that a minor change in circumstances should not be considered justification for a rebid.
+The South Australian Government considers there should be an objectively observable and quantifiable reason used as the basis for rebids and that a minor change in circumstances should not be considered justification for a rebid.